-If so, I’ve got some simple advice that can help you save hundreds of dollars in one budget category: your auto insurance policy.
+Are you trying to save money on auto insurance?
+Then look no further!
+I’ve got some simple advice that can help you save hundreds of dollars in the budget category that is your auto insurance policy.

 Every year, thousands of people make a specific mistake with their coverage that costs them big time.
 These people are literally taking hundreds of dollars every year and lighting it on fire.